University Handbook, Section F:

 A--4; B--3; C--2; D--1; F--0.

-- If a student drops the course with the dean's consent after the first 25 days of classes, but before the start of the eleventh week, a withdrawn (W) is reported.
+- If a student drops a full-semester course after the first 36 calendar days, but before the start of the eleventh week, a withdrawn (W) is reported.
+The deadline for other courses will be pro-rated based on course length.
+See Registrar’s website for details, http://www.k-state.edu/registrar/a_r/.

 - After the tenth week of classes, a course may not be dropped.

-- The grade of incomplete (I) is given in regular courses (other than independent studies, research, and problems) upon request of the student for personal emergencies that are verifiable.
+- The grade of incomplete may be given, at the discretion of the faculty, upon request of the student for personal emergencies that are verifiable.
 The faculty member has the responsibility to provide written notification to the student of the work required to remove the incomplete.
-The student has the responsibility to take the initiative in completing the work and is expected to make up the I during the first semester in residence at the university after receiving the grade, except for theses, dissertations, and directed research courses.
-If the student does not make up the I during the first semester in residence at the university after receiving it, a grade may be given by the faculty member without further consultation with the student.
-If after the end of the first semester the I remains on the record, it will be redesignated as F for record keeping and will be computed in the student's GPA, weighted at 0 points per credit; a grade of NR will be treated in a like manner.
+The student is responsible for completing the work and must make up the incomplete during the first semester is enrolled at the university after receiving the grade, except for theses, dissertations, and directed research courses.
+If the student does not make up the incomplete during the first semester of enrollment at the university after receiving it, a grade may be given by the faculty member without further consultation with the student.
+If after the end of the first semester the incomplete remains on the record, it will be redesignated as F for record keeping and will be computed in the student's GPA, weighted at 0 points per credit.

 F87 The instructor reports semester grades to the university registrar.
 Instructors should leave grade books in their departments when semester grades have been submitted.
 The head of the department keeps a copy of all grades on permanent file.